TITLE Laundry Services Repair Technician

 MAJOR ADMINISTRATOR Director of Residence Life and Services

 The Laundry Services Repair Technician is responsible for maintaining and repairing all clothes washers and dryers including industrial laundry equipment located in residence halls, adjusting and repairing machines and meters, replacing defective mechanical and electrical parts using hand and power tools and diagrams, and providing technical advice regarding the replacement of those machines.

 Education: A high school diploma or the equivalent is required.
 Completion of technical school or courses in the repair of clothes washers and dryers is preferred.

 Experience: At least two years experience in the repair of commercial coin-operated and card-operated clothes washers and dryers is required.

 Skills: General mechanical, diagnostic, and troubleshooting ability is required.
 Must have the ability to use electrical test equipment, small hand and power tools, mechanical equipment, and materials applicable to the mechanical trades.
 The ability to interpret wiring diagrams, blueprints, and schematics is required.
 Excellent interpersonal skills are required, particularly in communicating with students.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Supervisory ability is preferred.